 Eighth Grade is now available to stream, rent or buy.

-One of Eighth Grade’s most fascinating assets to this day is Anna Meredith’s soundtrack.
-Scenes pulsate and blare with electronic melodies and technological sonnets.
-Each sound cleverly underscores the artificial emotion that Kayla emits throughout the film to both her online audience and friends.
-But when she finally speaks with her dad, it’s silent.
-Her fire-side chat with father Mark (Josh Hamilton) encapsulates the importance of being able to talk to your parents.
-Here their relationship is modelled on Bo and his mum, something I can relate to in my own life, and perhaps that’s why I love this scene so much.
+One of Eighth Grade’s most fascinating assets to this day is Anna Meredith’s soundtrack, where scenes pulsate with electronic melodies and technological sonnets.
+In Meredith’s musical world, each sound underscores the emotions that Kayla emits throughout the film to her online audience and friends.
+But when she finally speaks with her dad, it’s silent, her fire-side chat with Mark (Josh Hamilton), the film’s beating heart.